Xinyi-Wu/Xinyi-Wu.github.io/README.md

 personal email: xwu9056@gmail.com<br>

 ### RESEARCH INTERESTS
 My research focuses on the mathematical and numerical analysis of molecular simulation and coarse-grained dynamics.
-During my PhD, I have been developing numerical methods for computing transport coefficients in dissipative particle dynamics, combining numerical analysis, statistical mechanics, and data-driven modelling.<br>
+During my PhD, I have been developing numerical methods for computing transport coefficients in dissipative particle dynamics, combining numerical analysis, statistical mechanics, and data-driven modelling.
+For my future research directions, I will focus on machine learning for coarse-grained models from atomistic trajectories with physically constrained stochastic dynamics.<br>

 ### EDUCATION